ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction. `Aavahan` is a marathon ritual of introspection and meditation.
 To a follower, it appears you are broadcasting an intense call to action - seeking help - though internally, you resolve to act with or without support.
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before pledging such absolute commitment to a mission.
-For example `Rama`, before calling for  a bridge across ocean invoked `Siva` - the zenith of consciousness.
+For example `Rama`, before calling for  a bridge across ocean invoked `Siva` - the zenith of conscious experience.

 Scribing `Mahabharata` was one such venture.
 It  was the first ever written narrative.
 As described in the first book (`Adi Parva`) of the epic series - the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked all-pervading information - `Bramh` .
 Not only did he need the primal force within self  -  he must seek permission to expand us mortals' access to the ever continuous flow of information.
 He needed to align himself with the continuum before introducing text to a vocal and verbose world.